Bunker and Ellis

 This "picnic boat" built by Bunker and Ellis and owned by Perley Stanley.

-This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Rockefeller.
+This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Hopkins.

-This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Francis Fernald.
+This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Thomas Avey?

-This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Raymond Bunker.
+This "picnic boat" is a type of pleasure craft modeled on traditional working lobster boats that was builtby Bunker and Ellis and owned by Reath.